You are currently viewing How To Grow Course Sales Using Lesson Previews

 How To Create Free Previews

-When you upload videos to your content management system like www.Thinkific.com or www.Teachable.com, you can specify if you want your course to be available as a free preview.
+When you upload videos to your content management system, such as www.Thinkific.com or www.Teachable.com, you can specify whether you want your course to be available as a free preview.

 Offering Previews Via A Free Mini Course